Garlic Capellini Pasta

 Variations

 • Seasonings: You can alter the flavor of this recipe according to your taste by introducing new herbs and spices.
-Add red pepper flakes, dried oregano, parsley, basil, lemon pepper, or an Italian seasoning blend.
+Add red pepper flakes, dried oregano, parsley, basil, lemon pepper, or an Italian seasoning blend to the butter mixture.
 Be careful not to go too heavy with the spices, or you can overwhelm the other unique flavors.

 • Vegetables: Delicious vegetables can enhance this recipe’s flavor, texture, and color.
-At the same time, you add the peas and try mixing in halved cherry tomatoes, sliced mushrooms, and bell peppers.
+At the same time you add the peas, try mixing in halved cherry tomatoes, sliced mushrooms, and bell peppers.
 If you prefer, you could substitute the fresh cherry tomatoes for sun-dried tomatoes.

 • Cheese: Besides the parmesan cheese topping, you could sprinkle on mozzarella, gorgonzola, asiago, or provolone cheese.